GutiSoftware/F1-RaceTrack/README.md

 For more detailed information, read the instruction files in PDF format.

 The launcher is the file: F1-RaceTrackEn.exe

+You can Download the latest version on a zip file at: https://sourceforge.net/projects/f1-racetrack/files/F1-RaceTrack.zip/download
 ____________________________________________________________________________________________________________

 F1-RaceTrack es un juego que utiliza la mecánica clásica (newtoniana) para simular una carrera de coches de F1.